Duality for graded Lie algebras: Duality for dg Hopf algebras

-As a consequence, we obtain that the derived category of a Gorenstein Hopf dg algebra has a Calabi-Yau structure. \begin{cor} Let $A$ be a dg Hopf algebra that is $n$-Gorenstein, i.e. $\RHom_A(\bk,A)\cong \bk[-n]$.
-Then the pair $(\Perf(A),\operatorname{pvd}(A))$ is an $n$-Calabi-Yau structure on $D(A)$. \end{cor} \begin{proof} This follows immediately from Theorem \ref{thm:Serre}. \end{proof}
+As a consequence, we obtain that the derived category of a Gorenstein Hopf dg algebra has an open Calabi-Yau structure. \begin{cor} Let $A$ be a dg Hopf algebra that is $n$-Gorenstein, i.e. $\RHom_A(\bk,A)\cong \bk[-n]$.
+Then the pair $(\Perf(A),\operatorname{pvd}(A))$ is an open $n$-Calabi-Yau structure on $D(A)$. \end{cor} \begin{proof} This follows immediately from Theorem \ref{thm:Serre}. \end{proof}